The problem

 Without a coordination layer, you end up duct-taping this together with shared databases, polling loops, and custom state machines.
 Every new agent means more glue code.

-Delega gives you a task API designed for exactly this: agents creating tasks for other agents, with delegation tracking, persistent context, and webhook notifications built in.
+Delega was built around this pattern: agents creating tasks for other agents, with delegation tracking, persistent context, and webhook notifications built in.
+The examples below document the owner-only production design; they do not provide public access.

 Architecture: the orchestrator pattern